 Learn more about the psychological damage suffered by puppy mill dogs at http://usat.ly/1dZAA8Q.

 What does this have to do with buying online?

-Don’t be fooled by websites.
+The vast majority of puppies purchased online come from puppy mills.
+Don’t be fooled by their often slick websites.
 If you can’t visit the puppy first, you may very well be getting one from a puppy mill.
-There are lots of great dogs out there.
-Know where yours is coming from.
+There are lots of great dogs out there who need loving homes.
+Know where yours comes from.

 What’s the best way to prevent getting a puppy mill dog?

-And if you choose to purchase one instead, make sure it is coming from a reputable breeder.
+And if you still choose to purchase a dog instead, make sure it comes from a reputable breeder.

-Sometimes it can be pretty hard to determine whether you’re getting a puppy mill dog, which is why we always recommend adopting from a shelter or rescue instead.
-That being said, here are some sure-fire puppy mill signs:
+It can be pretty hard to determine whether you’re getting a puppy mill dog, which is why we always recommend adopting from a shelter or rescue.
+Nevertheless, here are some sure-fire puppy mill signs:

-- No purchase criteria: Reputable breeders may do an extensive interview with potential applicants and may only let people that have been recommended by prior buyers have an opportunity to get a dog from their litter.
-They are very choosy about selecting the right families for their puppies.
-Puppy mills don't care who you are as long as you don't ask too many questions and have cash or credit card available.
+- No purchase criteria: Reputable breeders are very choosy about selecting the right families for their puppies.
+They may do an extensive interview with potential applicants and may only let people recommended by prior buyers have an opportunity to get a dog from their litter.
+Puppy mills don't care who you are as long as you don't ask too many questions and have cash or a credit card.

-- Advertising: Reputable breeders generally don't need to advertise.
-They find their adopting families by referrals.
-Puppy mills place lots of ads online, often times under the guise of being reputable.
-Some online postings will go so far as to use the term “adopt” instead of buy.
+- Advertising: Reputable breeders generally find their adopting families by referrals.
+They don't need to advertise.
+Puppy mills place lots of ads online, often under the guise of being reputable.
+Some online postings go so far as to use the term “adopt” instead of buy.

-- Reluctance for an inspection: Reputable breeders will gladly let you meet the parents of the dog, see where the puppies were born and how they’ve been treated since birth.
-Puppy mills generally will not let you see any of the living conditions.
+- No inspections: Reputable breeders will gladly let you meet the parents of a puppy, see where the puppies were born and how they’ve been treated since birth.
+Puppy mills generally will not let you see any of their operation.